chenaciousD/blabla/content/pages/about.md

 From 2014 to 2019, I was a principal at [frog design](https://www.frogdesign.com) where I led design/strategy engagements as well as frog's early stage investing practice in the US.
 In this role, I maintained frog’s relationships with the entrepreneurship ecosystem, sourced potential startups to invest in, negotiated term sheets with potential startups and co-led projects across product, brand and marketing for portfolio companies.
 The types of engagements I either led or contributed to include:

 + Customer discovery & design research
-+ Digital product design & agile software development processes
++ Digital product design & agile software development
 + Brand strategy and brand expression
 + Experience and service design
 + Go to market strategy, product marketing, messaging